AutoWeb

+AutoWeb, Inc. is a privately held automotive media and marketing services company that provides media and customers acquisition solutions to automotive manufacturers and dealerships in the United States.

+Headquartered in Irvine, California, the company specializes in online lead generation, pay-per-click advertising, and email marketing.
+AutoWeb originated from two separate companies, Auto-by-Tel founded in 1995, and the original AutoWeb.com, founded in 1994, which later merged.

+After a series of rebrandings and acquisitions, the company adopted the AutoWeb name in 2017.
+In 2022, AutoWeb was acquired by One Planet Group and returned to private ownership under co-founder Payam Zamani.

 History

-Payam Zamani & Frank Zamani founded the original AutoWeb.com in 1994. they made a stock debut in 1999.
+Founding and early development (1994–2000)

+AutoWeb was founded in 1994 by brothers Payam and Frank Zamani as AutoWeb.com, an early automotive website designed to connect car buyers with dealerships online.
+The company went public on March 23, 1999, listing on Nasdaq under the symbol ABTL.

 In 1995, John Bedrosian and Peter Ellis founded Auto-by-Tel LLC.
 Bedrosian was one of the co-founders of National Medical Enterprises, and Ellis was a car dealership owner in Southern California who became well known in the 1980s for his prevalent television advertisements.
 Auto-by-Tel was originally a syllabic abbreviation for Automobiles-by-Telephone but later became an abbreviation for Automobiles-by-Telecommunication, in order to incorporate the Internet into its name.

 Auto-by-Tel was the first Internet company to advertise during the Super Bowl in 1997.
-The company went public in 1999.
+The company went public on March 26, 1999.

+Rebranding and acquisitions (2001–2010)

-In 2001, Auto-by-Tel LLC officially changed its name to Autobytel Inc. The company also acquired Autoweb.com that year from Zamani brothers.
+In 2001, Auto-by-Tel LLC officially changed its name to Autobytel Inc. and acquired Autoweb.com.